ludodrapo/SnowTricks/README.md

 Visually based on the Vesperr Template created by BootstapMade.Com

-To "try it at home", you can download these files, configure your .env.local with the access to your database server like this
+To "try it at home", you can download these files, or clone this repository.

+You'll have to configure your .env.local with the access to your database server like this
 ```
 ###> doctrine/doctrine-bundle ###
 DATABASE_URL="mysql:/db_/user:db_password@127.0.0.1:8889/db_name?serverVersion=5.7"